djalbat/yapp/README.md

 }
 ```

-You can set Yapp's height explicitly with the `setHeight(...)` method and you can make it editable, and supply it with a callback to be invoked whenever its content changes, as follows:
+You can make it editable and supply it with a callback to be invoked whenever its content changes, as follows:

 ```
 const options = {